cjph8914/2020_benfords/README.md

 ### Analysis of the first digit of counts in various precincts and wards in selected counties/cities in the 2020 presidential election.

-Jupyter notebooks to analyze precincts/wards for the 2020 election.
+Jupyter notebooks to analyze various precincts/wards for the 2020 election.
+Each notebook has either a source URL for the dataset or a link to the spreadsheet that was downloaded and parsed.

+Summary figures:

 ### Fulton County, GA:
 ![Fulton County](/fulton.png)